Causa limeña: Etymology

 There are many hypotheses about the name of the dish.
-Firstly it was suggested that it comes from the quechua Kawsay, which means "necessary sustenance" and "food", or "what feeds", a name also given to the potato.
+First it was suggested that it comes from the Quechua kawsay, which means "necessary sustenance" and "food", or "what feeds", a name also given to the potato.

 There are other hypotheses about the name of the dish that link it to war episodes of the contemporary history of the Andean country.
-In some versions of the story, it's said that causa was first prepared during the colonial period, with the Spanish knowing it as "kausay".
-According to Peruvian historian Rodolfo Tafur, the word "kausay" originates from the Quechuan dialect, meaning "life," or "giver of life."
+In some versions of the story, it is said that causa was first prepared during the colonial period, with the Spanish knowing it as "kausay".
+According to Peruvian historian Rodolfo Tafur, the word "kausay" originates from the Quechuan dialect, meaning "life" or "giver of life."

-Even though this clearly Limean dish exists since the Viceroyalty, it didn't have a specific name; it was with the arrival of the libertador José de San Martín that, in order to solve the expenses of the military campaign, this dish was sold in the corners of the Limean streets, as a way to contribute to the cause (por la causa in Spanish, "for the cause").
+Even though this clearly Limean dish exists since the Viceroyalty, it did not have a specific name; it was with the arrival of the libertador José de San Martín that, in order to solve the expenses of the military campaign, this dish was sold in the corners of the Limean streets, as a way to contribute to the cause (por la causa in Spanish, "for the cause").
 On the other side, it may also be possible that causa limeña was a patriotic dish during the Peruvian-Chilean Pacific war.
 At the time, women would help the soldiers by offering them this cold dish.

-While this dish is called causa in Lima, in the northern city of Trujillo the name is used to designate any spicy meal, even if causa limeña is also prepared in this city and is as good as the capital one.
+While this dish is called causa in Lima, in the northern city of Trujillo the name is used to designate any spicy dish.